ludw1gj/minesweeper-redux/README.md

 # Minesweeper Redux

-A minesweeper game implementation written in a functional style supporting the use of redux via providing actions and a reducer.
+A minesweeper game implementation written in a functional style supporting the use of redux via the provided actions and reducer.